-My first day at Angeles City Information Office seemed like I haven’t been entered my college.
+My first day at Angeles City Information Office seemed like I haven’t entered college.
 Everything was different and felt like I could not have the urge to talk or even greet them for I was bashful for a moment.
 On the other hand, I was glad for I was with a good friend, Deng.
 In succeeding days, I proved my premise towards choosing a practicum site.
 Some people presumed that Angeles City Information Office is not as popular as other sites and even had no assurance what will the site contribute to my practicum term.
 But, those will remain as a myth forever.
-CIO family gave me the chance to explore everything – literally everything I have to learn
+CIO family gave me the chance to explore everything – literally everything I have to learn.

 I did coverage of events and activities where I dealt with people from different walks of life as well as observed things in which social issues were rampant.
 I drafted scripts for the segments of Baguis Sulagpo Tana!
 Program where I found out that having a boss to read and examine my script was the most heart-pounding part of the procedure but the commendations I received from him was the most special one.
-I took photos during the activities where I learned to consider every bit of the scene I have to click on my camera.
-The overwhelming fruit of that is seeing my captured photo published on a local newspaper.
+I took photos during the activities where I learned to consider every bit of the scene I have to capture.
+The most fulfilling part was seeing my piece published on a local newspaper.

 Taking the initiative and showing a dose of eagerness in everything I do is like allowing me to taste and to experience a meaningful life.
 I also discovered that I don’t always have to do everything by myself because there will always be compassionate people who will stand before me to share their learning and guide me along the way.
-It is true that learning extends beyond the classroom wall as long as I muster the courage to face what life has to offer outside.
+It is true that learning extends beyond the classroom wall as long as we muster the courage to face what life has to offer outside.